ChaitMat/my_room_environment_control/README.md

    ```
 6. Enter the IP adrress of the Raspberry pi with port number 8080 in the browser of the device connected to the same network to which the Raspberry pi is connected.
 Eg "192.169.1.101:8080"

+**Note:** To access the web app over the internet a server like NGINX and UWSGI will have to be installed on the Raspberry pi.
+Please find the configuration files for UWSGI and NGINX in the repository for furthur reference.